-The EIS program offers courses in oral communication, academic writing, pronunciation, and college teaching for international teaching assistants.
-More than 300 international graduate students from many departments and countries take EIS courses each semester.
-Most students enroll in EIS courses as a result of the placement exams; however, we welcome all international graduate students who want to improve their English skills.
+The EIS program offers courses in academic writing, oral communication, academic presentations, pronunciation, and college teaching for international teaching assistants.
+More than 300 international graduate and professional students from across the university take EIS courses each semester.
+Most students enroll in EIS courses as a result of the placement exams; however, we welcome all international graduate and professional students who wish to improve their English skills.